-Remind me on a Scheduled Tuesday, Sep 9, reminder
+Remind me on a day Scheduled Tuesday, Sep 9, 2014, 9:40 AM reminder

 Schedule a reminder.
 While editing a reminder, tap (i), then turn on "Remind me on a day."
 Tap Alarm to set the date and time.
 Tap Repeat to schedule the reminder for regularly occurring intervals.